-Gluten free chocolate covered strawberry cake truffles combine everything you love about a frosted cake with the bite-sized convenience of a decadent candy.
-The cake truffles feature gluten free cupcakes mixed with homemade frosting, a generous dusting of freeze dried strawberry powder, and a snappy chocolate shell.
-Finish the cake truffles with festive sprinkles to fit any special occasion!
+Chocolate covered strawberry cake truffles combine everything you love about a frosted cake with the bite-sized convenience of a decadent candy.
+Make the cake truffles with traditional or gluten free cake mixed with your favorite frosting.
+The truffles are finished with a roll through strawberry powder, a snappy chocolate shell, and festive sprinkles to celebrate any special occasion!

 Gluten Free chocolate & vanilla Cake Truffles